StefanoZoia/cocos-metaphor/README.md

 The tool is still under development, so no guarantee is provided on its functioning.

+This work includes data from ConceptNet 5, which was compiled by the Commonsense Computing Initiative.
+ConceptNet 5 is freely available under the Creative Commons Attribution-ShareAlike license (CC BY SA 4.0) from https://conceptnet.io.
+The included data was created by contributors to Commonsense Computing projects, contributors to Wikimedia projects, Games with a Purpose, Princeton University's WordNet, DBPedia, OpenCyc, and Umbel.

 ------------------------------------------------------------------------------------------

 # Module 1 - Dataset building